MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 **An exception occurred while downloading authorization information.**

-This event is logged if the RMS connector cannot download the latest list of accounts that are authorized to use the RMS connector, with the details of the error in the event message.
+This event is logged if the RMS connector cannot download the latest list of accounts that are authorized to use the RMS connector.
+Details of the error are in the event message.